-As the demand for electric vehicles increase, more opportunities will be created for research and development, manufacturing, electrical contracting and green tourism.
+As the demand for electric vehicles increases, more opportunities will be created for research and development, manufacturing, electrical contracting and green tourism.
 In North Carolina, there has been an increase in battery and charging equipment manufacturing, lithium mining and battery recycling.

 |Miles Per Year||Avg.
 Miles Per Day||Gasoline Cost Per Year||Electric Cost Per Year||Annual Savings|

-*Assumptions: Cost per Gallon Gasoline $2.75, 30 MPG, Cost per kWh $0.10
+*Assumptions: Cost per gallon gasoline: $2.75, 30 MPG; Cost per kWh: $0.10